awsdocs/aws-cloudformation-user-guide/doc_source/transform-aws-servicecatalog.md

 To reference an output from an existing provisioned product, you must include the `AWS::ServiceCatalog` transform at the top of your template\.
 Where an output value is required, you provide the name of the provisioned product and the output key name\.

 You can reference multiple provisioned products and key names in your template, a maximum of 20 per template\.
 During provisioning, the transform retrieves the value from each referenced provisioned product and key, substituting the output value in your CloudFormation template\.

 ## Usage<a name="tbd"></a>

 Use the `AWS::ServiceCatalog` transform at the top of the template\.
-You cannot use `AWS::ServiceCatalog` as a transform embedded in any other template section\.
+You can't use `AWS::ServiceCatalog` as a transform embedded in any other template section\.

 The value for the transform declaration must be a literal string\.
-You cannot use a parameter or function to specify a transform value\.
+You can't use a parameter or function to specify a transform value\.

 ### Syntax at the top level of a template<a name="servicecatalog-top-level-syntax"></a>